Estimated reading time: 7 minutes

 However, not all studies have found the TG/HDL-C ratio to be associated with insulin resistance.
 For example, in a relatively small study of 125 African American participants, neither fasting TG nor the TG/HDL-C ratio was shown to be a marker of insulin resistance.

 Although confirmatory studies are needed, data suggests that an elevated TG/HDL-C ratio may be clinically useful for the prediction of insulin resistance.

 Improving your TG/HDL ratio aims at lowering TG, raising HDL-C or preferably both.

 If you are overweight, losing weight will probably lower your TG levels and so will reducing your intake of added sugar.
 Studies have found that high intake of fructose leads to high TG.
 High-fructose corn syrup is a major source of fructose.

 Low-fat diets are usually not effective in lowering TG.
-In fact, low-fat, high carbohydrate diets may raise TG.
-Adding omega-3 fatty acids, regular exercise and limiting alcohol may be helpful to lower TG.
+In fact, low-fat, high-carbohydrate diets may raise TG.
+Adding omega-3 fatty acids, regular exercise and limiting alcohol may be helpful to reduce TG.